 Once you’ve decided on the size pergola you’re ordering, you’ll choose the height of your posts.
 We offer posts with standard lengths of 8 feet, 10 feet and 12 feet, and can customize post lengths upon request.
 When trying to decide the length of pergola posts needed for your wood pergola kit, there are a few things to consider.

 - Desired height above ground.
-The height to the bottom of the beam (low point of the roof structure) is 6 inches less than the length of the post that is above ground level, for example it would be 7 feet 6 inches for an 8-foot post (7’6” if using post mounting hardware) or 9 feet 6 inches for a 10-foot post (9’6” if using post mounting hardware); Fedora: 14 inches less than the length of the post that is above ground level, for example it would be 8’10” for a 10’ post (8’11” if using post mounting hardware).
+The height to the bottom of the beam (low point of the roof structure) is: Big Kahuna and Sombrero: 7 inches less than the length of the post that is above ground level, for example it would be 7 feet 5 inches for an 8-foot post (7’6” if using post mounting hardware) or 9 feet 5 inches for a 10-foot post (9’6” if using post mounting hardware); Fedora: 14 inches less than the length of the post that is above ground level, for example it would be 8’10” for a 10’ post (8’11” if using post mounting hardware).

 - Post installation method.
 Whether you are installing either buried in a concrete footer, or installed on top of a concrete footer or existing concrete slab; and

 It’s a matter of choice, but you probably don’t want to make the pergola too tall.
 For the Big Kahuna and Sombrero, 8 or 10-foot posts suit most situations unless you’re installing your posts more than 2’ in the ground.
 For the Fedora, we recommend 10’ posts on a slab or footer and 12’ posts (or longer) if going in the ground.
 Smaller kits generally look better with a shorter post.
 But, keep in mind things like ceiling fans or other accessories, head room for tall people, standing up in a hot tub or dancing on tables!